Self-Supervised Vision-Based Detection of the Active Speaker as Support for Socially-Aware Language Acquisition

-\begin{IEEEbiography}[{ }]{Kalin Stefanov} received the MSc degree in Artificial Intelligence from University of Amsterdam (Amsterdam, The Netherlands) and is currently pursuing the PhD degree in Computer Science at KTH Royal Institute of Technology (Stockholm, Sweden) under the supervision of Professor Jonas Beskow.
+\IEEEtriggeratref{48} \begin{IEEEbiography}[{ }]{Kalin Stefanov} received the MSc degree in Artificial Intelligence from University of Amsterdam (Amsterdam, The Netherlands) and the PhD degree in Computer Science from KTH Royal Institute of Technology (Stockholm, Sweden).
+He is currently a post-doctoral fellow at the Institute for Creative Technologies, University of Southern California (Los Angeles, USA).
 His research interests include machine learning, computer vision and speech technology. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Jonas Beskow} is a Professor in Speech Communication with research interests in multimodal speech technology, modelling and generating verbal and non-verbal communicative behaviour as well as embodied conversational agents or social robots that use speech, gesture and/or other modalities in order to accomplish human-like interaction.
+\begin{IEEEbiography}[{ }]{Jonas Beskow} is a Professor in Speech Communication with research interests in multimodal speech technology, modeling and generating verbal and non-verbal communicative behavior as well as embodied conversational agents or social robots that use speech, gesture and/or other modalities in order to accomplish human-like interaction.
 He is also a co-founder of Furhat Robotics, a startup developing an innovative social robotics platform based on KTH research. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Giampiero Salvi} received the MSc degree in Electrical Engineering from Università la Sapienza (Rome, Italy) and the PhD degree in Computer Science from KTH Royal Institute of Technology (Stockholm, Sweden).
-He was a post-doctoral fellow at the Institute of Systems and Robotics (ISR), Lisbon, Portugal.
-He is currently Associate Professor in Machine Learning and Director of the Masters Programme in Machine Learning at KTH Royal Institute of Technology.
+He was a post-doctoral fellow at the Institute of Systems and Robotics (Lisbon, Portugal).
+He is currently Professor in Machine Learning at NTNU Norwegian University of Science and Technology (Trondheim, Norway).
 His main interests are machine learning, speech technology, and cognitive systems. \end{IEEEbiography}